-A Wall Street Journal reporter, Sabrina Siddiqui, tried to put Narendra Modi on the defensive during his USA visit, by asking him about the in India, the country’s human rights record and alleged backsliding on democracy.
+A Wall Street Journal reporter, Sabrina Siddiqui, tried to put Narendra Modi on the defensive during his USA visit, by asking him about the treatment of “minorities” in India, the country’s human rights record and alleged backsliding on democracy.

 The question was: “What steps are you and your government willing to take to improve the rights of Muslims and other minorities in your country and to uphold free speech?”

-Modi’s , and ran something like this: “I’m actually really surprised (you are asking this question)...
+Modi’s answer was generic, and ran something like this: “I’m actually really surprised (you are asking this question)...
 Indeed, India is a democracy, and as President Biden also mentioned, India and America, (for) both countries democracy is in our DNA.
 Democracy is our spirit.
 Democracy runs in our veins.
 We live democracy….”.
 He added that there is “absolutely no space for discrimination.”
-(Watch for the full response of Modi to Siddiqui’s question.
+(Watch this video for the full response of Modi to Siddiqui’s question.

 The problem with this answer is that it is a motherhood statement, and likely to be dismissed as an attempt to evade the underlying issue.
 On the other hand, the problem with giving a more nuanced and honest response is that it may often seem to be self-condemnatory or an attempt at whataboutery.